 Be honest with yourself first.
 If the reason is about you feeling important, you bending the team’s will to your own, or similar, then a meeting is not the best option.

-So, unless yo do something to keep the introverts in the room “in the meeting”, you will miss out on their different perspective on issues and (normally) more detailed approach to solutions.
+Unless you do something to keep the introverts “in the meeting”, you will miss out on their different perspective on issues and (normally) more detailed approach to solutions.

 Running Meetings that make things happen